zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ```

-<a name="advanced-template-blade-topics-introduction-to-appblades-exchanging-messages-between-the-iframe-and-ibiza-fx"></a>
+<a name="advanced-template-blade-topics-exchanging-messages-between-the-iframe-and-ibiza-fx"></a>
-### Exchanging messages between the IFrame and Ibiza Fx
+## Exchanging messages between the IFrame and Ibiza Fx

 The AppBlade ViewModel is hosted in the hidden IFrame in which the extension is loaded.
-The contents of the AppBlade are hosted in different IFrame that is visible on the screen.
+However, the contents of the AppBlade are hosted in different IFrame that is visible on the screen.
 The Ibiza extension IFrame and the UI IFrame communicate by sending and receiving messages.
 The following sections demonstrate how to exchange messages between the two IFrames.

-<a name="advanced-template-blade-topics-introduction-to-appblades-exchanging-messages-between-the-iframe-and-ibiza-fx-ibiza-extension-iframe-messaging"></a>
+<a name="advanced-template-blade-topics-exchanging-messages-between-the-iframe-and-ibiza-fx-ibiza-extension-iframe-messaging"></a>
-#### Ibiza extension IFrame messaging
+### Ibiza extension IFrame messaging

 * Listen to a message

-    You can listen to messages using the **on** method in the **AppBlade** view-model.
+    The extension can listen to messages that are sent from the UI IFrame to the Ibiza extension ViewModel by using the **on** method in the **AppBlade** ViewModel, as in the following example.

-    The following code snippet demonstrates how to listen to a message from the UI IFrame in the Ibiza extension ViewModel.

     ```typescript